 OPIP's project page.

-TA hours for CCOs: Using data on children’s health complexity
+Using children’s health complexity data

-Using population-level findings regarding children’s health complexity to engage community-level partners and facilitate community conversations
+Use population-level findings regarding children’s health complexity to engage community-level partners and facilitate community conversations

-Using children’s health complexity information to guide efforts with front-line health care providers
+Use children’s health complexity information to guide efforts with front-line health care providers

 Children’s health complexity data reports